uwsampa/cse548-labs/README.md

 ### Problem Statement

 You are given free range over how to improve either performance or the accuracy or both of your classifier.
+It goes without saying that you are not allowed to train your model on test data to improve on accuracy.

+**Grading breakdown**
-You will receive full points if you can both improve performance and accuracy of your classifier by a significant margin (over 85% in accuracy, and achieve less than 4.5ms of FPGA inference time as measured on the board for 8k invocations).
+* You will receive full points if you can both improve performance and accuracy of your classifier by a significant margin (over 85% in accuracy, and achieve less than 4.5ms of FPGA inference time as measured on the board for 8k invocations).
 You are free to change the classifier algorithm.
+* You will receive 15 points for achieving either the accuracy target or the performance target (with reasonable performance or accuracy degradation respectively, e.g. you get credit for a 10x speedup if accuracy is 50%).
+* Partial grades will be awarded if neither goals are achieved.
-Bonus points will be awarded to very ambitious classifier implementations (e.g. neural networks).
+* Bonus points will be awarded to very ambitious classifier implementations (e.g. neural networks).

-This goes without saying: you are not allowed to train your model on test data.

 **Hints**
 To provide some guidance, you can implement one of the following optimizations:
 * Image resizing to reduce bandwidth constraints
 * Int4 computation to improve overall throughput and compute parallelism
-* Weight re-training to recover accuracy loss
 * Static weight and input pruning to improve throughput
+* Tweaking the classifier parameters (alpha, normalize, solver etc.) to minimize the impact of quantization after training: http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeClassifier.html
+* Quantized training of Perceptrons or MLPs to greatly improve on accuracy (hard): you can try using Tensorflow's [quantized neural network training framework](https://www.tensorflow.org/performance/quantization) based on Google's [gemmlowp](https://github.com/google/gemmlowp)